 In 1993 a tradition was born that is still in practice today.
 After hearing President Clinton’s appeal for a balanced budget, Jeff Schmittinger was so moved that he offered to sweep the White House’s 35 chimneys for free.
 Schmittinger and his company Wisconsin Chimney Technicians have been performing this job ever since.
 He doesn’t just bring his own people, though.
-He also accepts nominations from the National Chimney Sweep Guild.
 He wants to bring sweeps that contribute to their communities.
 Service is key.

 Since this is such an honor, and only the best sweeps can go, Schmittinger changes out the White House crew each time he goes.
 He wants every one that goes to understand that this is an honor.
 It is a service that is being performed not just for the President, but also for the entire American public.
 Every one that goes can do the job with pride in that fact.